Cart 0

 SEGA Report Card

-The progress and accomplishments reported through the SEGA Report Card are indicators of the school’s success at all levels including: academic performance, pass rates, personal development, personal stability, welfare of the student after graduation, financial success and independence as the student earns a living, societal impact as students pursue careers, further their education, raise their own families with newly learned skills, awareness and confidence instilled through their education at SEGA.
+The progress and accomplishments reported through the SEGA Report Card are indicators of the organization’s success at all levels including: academic performance, pass rates, personal development, personal stability, welfare of the student after graduation, financial success and independence as the student earns a living, societal impact as students pursue careers, further their education, raise their own families with newly learned skills, awareness and confidence instilled through their education at SEGA.

 Achieving the United Nation’s 2030